School offer for Special Educational Needs and/or Disabilities

 How we assess pupil progress

-• Class teachers have meetings with the SENDCo/Headteacher to ensure that every pupil is monitored regularly and support is put in place as needed.
+• Class teachers have meetings with the SENCo/Headteacher to ensure that every pupil is monitored regularly and support is put in place as needed.

 • Teachers work collaboratively to ensure judgements on progress are accurate.
 These judgements are moderated at school, cluster and LA level.